Laurence Putra Franslay

 - Co-founder, Project Stable Staples

 Outside of work, I run social empowerment programmes with a group of like minded peers and try to solve challenges we see in the community.
 We run IAmTalented annually with Central CDC.
-On occasion, we also spin up initiatives to solve specific challenges, such as Project Stable Staples for the sudden loss of part time income due to circuit breaker.
+On occasion, we also spin up initiatives to solve specific challenges, such as Project Stable Staples for the sudden loss of part time income due to circuit breaker, and pivoted it to provide quick response support for families in transition.

 When not doing any of the above, I can be found trying to take better photos with my RX100V.